Aravindhakumar-M/Greenguard/Prismatic Arm Controller/README.md

 3. The script also monitors the moisture level data.
 If the moisture level is greater than 20, it briefly retracts the arm mechanism for a specified time (2 seconds).
 This helps avoid overwatering plants.

 ## Acknowledgments
 Credit to the creators of ROS and the RPi.GPIO library.
+We would like to express our gratitude to Anya Robotics Pvt Ltd for their contributions or support.